nathanMcL/nathanMcL/README.md

 - 👋 Hi, I’m @nathanMcL
-- 👀 I’m interested in ...technology
+- 👀 I’m interested in ...alot, not sure how to express
-- 🌱 I’m currently learning ...
-Java,
+- 🌱 I’m currently learning ...Current Computer Science major.
+In my repositories I have: Java, Python, Jasmin programs
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...I like searching for programs, coding them, testing the programs.
 - 📫 How to reach me ...

 <!---